TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/lobster/index.md

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [Lobster](https://sampleprograms.io/languages/lobster) was written by:
+Hello World in [Lobster](https://sampleprograms.io/languages/lobster) was written by:

 - Abel D

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Sep 16 2019 13:20:15.
-The solution was first committed on Sep 14 2019 12:53:02.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution